GintileDaugelaite/Todo-app/README.md

 # Todo App

-An application used to create, edit and delete tasks, built with React, JavaScript, and CSS.
+An application used to create, edit and delete tasks, built with React, JavaScript, and SCSS.

 ## Project Status